-The Bay of Pigs is located on Cuba’s southern coast in the area known as the Zapata Peninsula, two hours driving from Varadero, a bit more from Havana.
-Playa Girón and Playa Larga are two famous, fabulous white beaches ringing the Bay of Pigs – both are reason enough to visit this bio-diverse and historically important region.
+The Bay of Pigs is located on Cuba’s southern coast in the area known as the Zapata Peninsula, a two hour drive from Varadero, a bit more from Havana.
+Playa Girón and Playa Larga are two famous, white beaches in this bio-diverse and historically important region.

-Most people know the ‘Bay of Pigs’ ( Bahia de Cochinos) from the US-backed covert operation that took place here on April 17, 1961.
-Visit the Museo de Playa Girón for a complete (and interesting) overview of the historic event that heated up the Cold War to dangerous levels.
+Most people know the "Bay of Pigs" ( Bahia de Cochinos) from the US-backed covert operation that took place there on April 17, 1961.
+The Museo de Playa Girón for a complete (and interesting) overview of the historic event that heated up the Cold War to dangerous levels.

 Playa Larga is the headquarters of the Ciénaga de Zapata National Park.
-A paradise for outdoor enthusiasts, birdwatchers come from near and far to explore the excellent trails here.
+A paradise for outdoor enthusiasts, birdwatchers come from near and far to explore the excellent trails.

-Meanwhile, scuba divers of all levels come for the superlative diving (and snorkeling).
-These are shore dives – dozens of them – negating the need for (and additional costs of) boats.
+Scuba divers of all levels come for the superlative diving (and snorkeling).

 Halfway between Playa Girón and Playa Larga is Cueva de los Peces .
 Teeming with an impressive variety of tropical fish, this is a cenote – a geological formation created when the roof of an underground river collapses, leaving a pool connected to the sea by a system of immersed tunnels.
 The pools here – some over 80m deep – are considered a real challenge for experienced cave divers.

-Caleta Buena , a picture-perfect inlet with crystal clear waters and thatched umbrellas about 8 kilometers from Playa Girón , is a sublime way to pass an afternoon.
+Caleta Buena is a a picture-perfect inlet with crystal clear waters and thatched umbrellas about 8 kilometers from Playa Girón.